|Home / Chilton Ranch

 In 2009, Jim accepted the Arizona/New Mexico Coalition of Counties “Arizona Organization of the Year” award for the work of the Arizona Cattlegrowers’ Federal Lands Committee which he chaired from July 2007 through July 2009.

-Jim and Sue raised two sons, James K. Chilton, III (Ken) and Thomas Carl Chilton (Tomás).
-Jim and Sue have two grandchildren, Ben and Mykenna.
+Jim and Sue raised two sons, James K. Chilton, III (Ken) and Thomas Carl Chilton (Tom) and have five grandchildren.

-Their older son Ken is a municipal investment banker.
-He is married to Jamie Weiss Chilton, an editor and literary agent for authors of books for teens and children.
+Their older son, Ken, is a Senior Investment Analyst for employee retirement plans for Farmers Insurance.
+He is married to Jamie Weiss Chilton, editor and literary agent for authors of books for teens and children.

-Their younger son Tomas is Game Director for Activision-Blizzard’s hit game “World of Warcraft.”
+Their younger son, Tom, is Vice President and Game Director for Blizzard Entertainment.
 He and his wife Doris Vo Chilton live in Irvine, California.